 Make-up & Hair Design BA (Hons)

-From the edgiest of fashion editorials to creating Hollywood glamour for the red carpet, you’ll create beauty masterpieces on our innovative BA (Hons) Make-up and Hair Design course.
+From timeless elegance to the edgiest of fashion editorials, you’ll create beauty masterpieces on our innovative BA (Hons) Make-up and Hair Design course at UCA Rochester.

 This course will teach you everything you need to know about the beauty industry, from products to publications, collaborating with creative directors and advertisers to working with high-profile clients.

 With a dedicated new style studio and access to digital media suites and fully equipped photography studios, you’ll be able to create, refine and present your work in style.

 As you study, you'll develop your in-depth industry knowledge, practical skills and individual signature style so that, by the time you graduate, you’ll have a rich portfolio of work to set you up in your career.

 |Length of study||3 years full-time|